Stronger Practice Hub

 Are you struggling to recruit staff into leadership roles in your setting?

 You are not alone, come along to our leaders and managers network to share challenges and also share your successful strategies.
-Come and hear how Becky Cook and the team at Waterton Academies are ensuring they are upskilling their practitioners.

 This is a supportive space for EY practitioners to come together, share experiences, and discuss common challenges around SEND.